graph-gophers/graphql-go/README.md

 schema := graphql.MustParseSchema(s, &query{}, opts...)
 ```

-When using `UseFieldResolvers`, a field will be used *only* when:
+When using `UseFieldResolvers` schema option, a struct field will be used *only* when:
-- there is no method
+- there is no method for a struct field
-- it does not implement an interface
+- a struct field does not implement an interface method
-- it does not have arguments
+- a struct field does not have arguments

 The method has up to two arguments: